 Whether your child loves science or just likes to be impressed, this activity will have her begging to learn how it's done.
 Tell your child that you're going to blow up a balloon without using your mouth.
 She may look at you like you're full of baloney, and proving her wrong will be half the fun.
-This isn't just a cool trick, it's also a great introductory lesson in chemistry and biology.
+This isn't just a cool trick, it's also a great intro to chemistry and biology.

 What You Do: